kaushikkpradhan/kaushikkpradhan/README.md

 - 👋 Hi, I’m Kaushik.
 - 👀 I’m interested in Seismology.
 - 🌱 I’m currently learning machine learning.
-- 💞️ I’m looking to collaborate on applying machine learning algorithm to seismology.
+- 💞️ I’m looking to collaborate on applying machine learning algorithms to seismology.
 - 📫 How to reach me - send an email to kpradhan@miners.utep.edu

 <!---